 Do you find yourself making music that tells a story or matches a story?
 What is that like and how does it differ from your usual creative process?

 In film, there’s always a lot on the table.
 There’s a story, actors, colors, semantics, there’s a pace.
 There’s a lot that’s already pushing music into a certain direction.
 When you write music for yourself it’s a blank slate, it’s completely clear.
 You’re just pulling from a blank slate.
 Film music works best within the film.
 Sometimes you get film music that works outside of the film but I find more often than not that it needs the film to make sense because it’s music that’s a counterpart to something else.

-Along with Hauschka, you will be scoring the upcoming film Ammonite.
-Tell me more about that?
+Along with Hauschka, you’ve scored the upcoming film Ammonite.
+Tell me more about that.
 What are some things people don’t know about the behind the scenes of scoring a movie?